Total Defence (Singapore): Psychological defence

 Psychological defence refers to the Singapore Government's programme to strengthen "resolve and resilience" amongst its citizens to face unexpected crises; it is also cited as necessary to combat fake news.
 The government views psychological resilience as the bedrock of a "social compact" and seeks to emulate Finland's example.
 Efforts to improve mental health in Singapore is also placed under psychological defence.
+The presence and actions of the Singapore Police Force (SPF) also contribute to the psychological aspect of Total Defence.
+A sense of security and confidence in the police force helps to bolster the population's belief in the nation's ability to withstand threats.

 Digital defence

 Digital defence refers to efforts to increase awareness of online security threats, including misinformation, cyberattacks and phishing scams.
 The threat is seen as particularly acute due to the country's "open and connected" nature and governmental plans to orientate the country around a digital economy and the Smart Nation concept.
 All civil servants are mandated to undergo cybersecurity training, with the government also increasing audits of state infrastructure.

 Commemoration

 Total Defence Day

 Total Defence Day was added to the list of dates for schools to commemorate on 17 May 1997, and first nationally marked on 15 February 1998 with the Singapore Civil Defence Force sounding the Important Message Signal through the island-wide Public Warning System sirens and local radio stations for a minute.
 The date was chosen to mark the British surrender of Singapore to Japan during World War II.
 At its inception, the siren was sounded at 12:05 pm Singapore Standard Time; this was changed to 6:20 pm in 2015 to mark the actual time of the surrender in 1942.

 Schools conduct emergency preparedness drills, food and electricity rationing, and may organise tours to government exhibitions.
 The defence minister also delivers an address on the day prior, along with other ministers.

 A memorial service had been held annually at the War Memorial Park since 1967 to recognise civilians who lost their lives during the Japanese occupation.
 The event would usually involve over 1,000 participants prior to the COVID-19 pandemic, but was reduced to 50 for 2021.